Akshin0906/flowlog-tag/README.md

 ## How to Compile and Run the Program

+* Make sure you have the CSV Filepath (or it is present in your directory).
+* Make sure you have the lookup file filepath (or it is present in your directory)

 ### Compile

 Open a terminal or command prompt, navigate to the directory containing your `.java` files, and run: